 Chapter Name: Human Eye and Colourful World

-Activity Name: Refractive index of a prism in Human Eye and Colourful World
+Activity Name: Rays of prism in Human Eye and Colourful World

 Step by Step Procedure:

-- Place the prism on the white chart and draw an outline around it.
+- Place the prism on the table near a vertical white wall.

 Lesson Learnt from Experiment: